-In this article, we’ve outlined five winning habits that lead to successful investing.
-The trading world is one where the impulse buyer will flame out quickly.
+In this article, we outline five winning habits that lead to successful investing.
+The world of trading is unforgiving, and those who give in to impulse buying will flame out quickly.
 To consistently make money in this industry, you need emotional fortitude, an analytical mind, and a willingness to self-reflect.

-Despite trading and investing being two different activities, these principles can be applied to both.
-The good habits you develop as a trader can be easily utilized in the longer timelines of portfolio investing.
-Conversely, investors with good habits often become great traders.
+Although trading and investing are distinct activities, these principles can be applied to both.
+The good habits you develop as a trader can be easily utilized in the longer timelines of portfolio investing, and vice versa.

-Rather than full sentences for titles, we've labeled each of our top-five investing habits using a single word principle.
-They are actions, but they are also concepts.
-Practicing the action will be ineffective if you don't understand the concept.
+Rather than using full sentences for titles, we've labeled each of our top-five investing habits with a single word principle.
+These are actions but also concepts.
+Practicing the action alone will be ineffective if you don't understand the concept.
 The five habits are:

-Take a moment and memorize these actions and the order in which we have arranged them.
+Take a moment to memorize these actions and the order in which we have arranged them.
 It's intentional.
 This is a duplicatable process and a recipe for success.
 Think of it as an order of operations.
-Practice them daily and you'll develop good investing and trading habits.
+Practice them daily, and you'll develop good investing and trading habits.

-Once you have selected good sources, get into the habit of doing research every day at a specific time.
-It should be outside of market hours.
-You don’t want to get bogged down with articles when you’re trying to make trades or build a portfolio.
+Once you have identified reliable sources, make a daily habit of conducting research at a consistent time, outside of market hours.
+Avoid getting bogged down with excessive articles when trying to make trades or build a portfolio.

-Investors may benefit from trend analysis or breaking news, provided they filter it through the bias lens.
-A glowing review of a particular stock, written by one of the company's "insiders,” isn’t worth much.
-An analytical piece from an unbiased financial professional is.
+Investors can benefit from trend analysis or breaking news, provided they apply a filter of objectivity to any potential biases.
+A glowing review of a particular stock by one of the company's "insiders" is not worth much, whereas an analytical piece from an unbiased financial professional carries more weight.

-The word “discipline” is defined by Oxford as, “The practice of training people to obey rules or a code of behavior.”
-It goes on to say that disobedience is corrected by punishment.
-For investors and traders, that means losses.
-Without discipline, you simply won’t make money.
+Discipline is defined by Oxford as "the practice of training people to obey rules or a code of behavior," with disobedience being corrected by punishment, which, for investors and traders, translates to losses.
+Without discipline, making money is unlikely.

 Leave emotion at the door.
-One of the most common mistakes investors make is buying a stock because they “feel” it’s going to go up in value.
-If there’s no facts behind the feeling, don’t do it.
-Go back to habit #1 and research the company.
-If the numbers look good, then buy it.
+One of the most common mistakes investors make is purchasing a stock based on a "gut feeling" that it will increase in value.
+If there are no facts to support the feeling, avoid it.
+Instead, return to Habit #1 and research the company.
+If the numbers look promising, then make the investment.

-Dedicate yourself to working specific hours.
-This is particularly true for traders.
-You can have a bad morning and recover later in the day.
-Investors aren’t tied to that strict a schedule, so breaks are okay.
-Just make sure you spend a specific number of hours on your craft.
+Commit to working specific hours.
+This is especially true for traders.
+You may have a poor morning and recover later in the day.
+Investors do not adhere to such a rigorous schedule, so breaks are acceptable.
+However, ensure that you devote a set amount of time to your craft.

-Set goals and stick to them.
-It’s important to have clarity on what you’re hoping to achieve.
-If you’re looking to make fifty trades a day, do it.
-If you want to grow your portfolio holdings by twenty percent this week, make sure that happens.
-Discipline yourself to get it done.
+Establish goals and stick to them.
+It is critical to have clarity on what you want to accomplish.
+If you aim to make fifty trades a day, do it.
+If you want to increase your portfolio holdings by twenty percent this week, make sure it happens.
+Be disciplined and focused to achieve your objectives.